 - At least one year has passed between your first Zantac dose and your cancer diagnosis.

 If you are unsure whether you are eligible for a Zantac lawsuit, speak to an Indiana Zantac lawyer at Estey & Bomberger, LLP.
-Your Zantac lawsuit attorney can evaluate your injury claim and help you understand your legal options.
+Your Zantac lawsuit attorney in Indiana can evaluate your injury claim and help you understand your legal options.

 What Is the Statute of Limitations for Zantac Lawsuits in Indiana?

 Under Indiana’s statute of limitations rules, you and your Indiana Zantac lawsuit attorney have two years from the date of your cancer diagnosis to file your Zantac lawsuit.
 If you miss this filing deadline, the court will almost certainly dismiss your case.